Housing Projects

 • A stormwater management plan and sediment and erosion control plan have been designed by a hydraulic engineer so there would be a non-worsening of overland flow at the site boundaries, which means there will not be any adverse impacts on surrounding properties, including flood levels in the drainage reserve at the rear of some of the Dianella Court properties.

 Proposed Lots 1 and 2 and the new road stormwater will be captured and treated naturally in a bioretention basin located near Lake Macdonald Drive.
-Any development on proposed Lot 3 will need to treat their own water and discharged into the nearby drainage reserve.
+Any development on proposed Lot 3 will need to treat their own water and to be discharged into the nearby drainage reserve.

 • All proposed new lots are flood free.
 Currently only a small portion of the north eastern corner of the site floods.
 This area is proposed to be resumed as road reserve for the required upgrade to the intersection of Lake Macdonald Drive and Dianella Court.
-The Flood hazard assessment shows this area only floods in significant rain events only (1% and 2% AEP) and for less than 2 hours duration.
+The Flood hazard assessment shows this area only floods in significant rain events (1% and 2% AEP) and for less than 2 hours duration.

 • While the lot is generally free from natural hazard constraints, prior to Council acquiring the land, the site was used as a landfill and a night soil disposal area in the 1950’s/60’s.
-This was identified by in 2023 when preliminary contamination testing was undertaken.
+This was identified in 2023 when preliminary contamination testing was undertaken.

 Council has been advised the site needs to be fully remediated for future residential and cemetery uses.
 Site remediation is highly regulated and will be overseen by a qualified specialist.